Ncookiez/Ncookiez/README.md

 ### Still not convinced?

-Take a look at my latest project :cookie:[CookieTrack](https://cookietrack.io).
+Take a look at one of my latest projects :cookie:[CookieTrack](https://cookietrack.io).
 That'll show ya.

 The API that powers CookieTrack is open-source, and can be found [here](https://github.com/cookietrack-io/cookietrack-api).

 Maybe take a look at the documentation I maintain for Snowball [here](https://docs.snowball.network).

-Or have a stroll around Axial's documentation [here](https://docs.axial.exchange).
+Or have a stroll around my contribution history in open-source projects like `ethereum-multicall`, `aave` or `pooltogether`.
 And never come back.